 The total ELBO term is

-Now it's important to recall that $e$ isn't a random variable, but an index indicating a change in environment - meaning a distribution shift.
-Therefore, for each such distribution we'll use a different set of parameters, leading to every probability conditioned on $e$ to ``use" a specific set of parameters which are specific to said environment.
-In order to differentiate between environment specific parameters and causal/invariant parameters, the environmental parameters will have a subscript $e$ while the causal ones will have subscript $\mathrm{inv}$
+It's important to recall that $e$ isn't a random variable, but an index indicating a change in environment - meaning a distribution shift.
+Therefore, for each such distribution, a different set of parameters is used, leading each probability function conditioned on $e$ to use a distinct set of parameters unique to that environment.
+In order to differentiate between environment specific parameters and invariant parameters, the environmental parameters will have a subscript $e$ while the causal ones will have subscript $\mathrm{inv}$